 Welcome to the advising page for Biochemistry!
 Your academic advisors are Amy Rasor and Jen Stewart.
 Amy and Jen are located in 106 Engel Hall.
-Please feel free to reach out to Amy by scheduling an appointment, or sending an email using the resources below:
+Please feel free to reach out to Amy or Jen by scheduling an appointment or sending an email using the resources below:

 The Pathways curriculum includes seven core learning concepts and two integrative learning concepts.
 The concepts reflect broad knowledge areas for study and are supported by student learning outcomes.
 There are seven concept areas of study.
 Pathways to General Education is to be completed by all students who enter in the 2018-2019 academic year or later.
 Transfer students will begin completing Pathways to General Education in the academic year 2020-2021.
 Pathways to General Education Course Catalog is published online and it explains the requirements.